• Tokyo : 16:22

 Apr 07, 2026

 Cocoa bean processing is a precise, multi-stage operation that transforms raw tropical fruit into one of the world's most in-demand food ingredients.
-For food manufacturers, chocolatiers, and bulk importers, understanding this process isn't just interesting — it directly affects the quality and grade of the cocoa powder you source.
+For food manufacturers, chocolatiers, and bulk importers, understanding this process isn't just interesting — every stage directly determines the colour, fat content, pH, flavour profile, and shelf life of the cocoa powder that arrives at your facility.

 Step 1: Harvesting the Cocoa Pod